owlchester/kanka-docs/docs/features/permissions.md

 ### Permissions tab not available

-If a campaign has too many members (10 or more), the permission tab on the create or edit entity interface isn't available, due to the processing power required of calculating each user's permissions on the fly.
-You can still access the permission interface on its own after having created the entity.
-To do so, view the entity, and in the entity's left side menu, click on Permissions.
+If a campaign has too many members (10 or more), the permission tab on the create or edit entry interface isn't available, due to the processing power required of calculating each user's permissions on the fly.
+You can still access the permission interface on its own after having created the entry.
+To do so, view the entry, and in the entry's left side menu, click on Permissions.

 ## Element permissions

-Elements attached to entities have another permission concept.
+Elements attached to entries have another permission concept.
 Instead of a complex setup, they have a [Visibility dropdown](/advanced/visibility).

 ## Related